Layr-Labs/eigenlayer-contracts/docs/core/DelegationManager.md

     nonReentrant
 ```

-After waiting `minWithdrawalDelayBlocks()` number of blocks, this allows the `withdrawer` of a `Withdrawal` to finalize a withdrawal and receive either (i) the underlying tokens of the strategies being withdrawn from, or (ii) the withdrawable shares being withdrawn.
-This choice is dependent on the passed-in parameter `receiveAsTokens`.

-For each strategy/scaled share pair in the `Withdrawal`:
+`MIN_WITHDRAWAL_DELAY_BLOCKS` after queueing, a staker can complete a `Withdrawal` by calling this method.
+The staker can elect to receive _either_ tokens OR shares depending on the value of the `receiveAsTokens` parameter.

+Before processing a withdrawal, this method will calculate the slashing factor at the withdrawal's completion block (`withdrawal.startBlock + MIN_WITHDRAWAL_DELAY_BLOCKS`), according to the operator that was delegated to when the withdrawal was queued (`withdrawal.delegatedTo`).
+This slashing factor is used to determine if any additional slashing occurred while the withdrawal was in the queue.
+If so, this slashing is applied now.

-* The scaled shares in the`Withdrawal` are converted into actual withdrawable shares, accounting for any slashing that has occurred during the withdrawal period.
+For each `Withdrawal`, `withdrawal.scaledShares` are converted into _withdrawable shares_, accounting for any slashing that occurred during the withdrawal period (See [Shares Accounting - Complete Withdrawal](./accounting/SharesAccounting.md#complete-withdrawal)).

-* If the `withdrawer` chooses to receive tokens:
-    * The calculated withdrawable shares are converted to their underlying tokens via either the `EigenPodManager` or `StrategyManager` and sent to the `withdrawer`.
+If the staker chooses to receive the withdrawal _as tokens_, the withdrawable shares are converted to tokens via the corresponding share manager (`EigenPodManager`/`StrategyManager`), and sent to the caller.
-* If the `withdrawer` chooses to receive shares (and the strategy belongs to the `StrategyManager`):
-    * The calculated withdrawable shares are awarded back(redeposited) to the `withdrawer` via the `StrategyManager` as deposit shares.
-    * If the `withdrawer` is delegated to an operator, that operator's delegated shares are increased by the added deposit shares (according to the strategy being added to).

-`Withdrawals` concerning `EigenPodManager` shares have some additional nuance depending on whether a withdrawal is specified to be received as tokens vs shares (read more about "why" in [`EigenPodManager.md`](./EigenPodManager.md)):
-* `EigenPodManager` withdrawals received as shares:
-    * OwnedShares ALWAYS go back to the originator of the withdrawal (rather than the `withdrawer` address).
-    * OwnedShares are also delegated to the originator's operator, rather than the `withdrawer's` operator.
-    * OwnedShares received by the originator may be lower than the shares originally withdrawn if the originator has debt.
-* `EigenPodManager` withdrawals received as tokens:
-    * Before the withdrawal can be completed, the originator needs to prove that a withdrawal occurred on the beacon chain (see [`EigenPod.verifyAndProcessWithdrawals`](./EigenPodManager.md#eigenpodverifyandprocesswithdrawals)).
+If the staker chooses to receive the withdrawal _as shares_, the withdrawable shares are credited to the staker via the corresponding share manager (`EigenPodManager`/`StrategyManager`).
+Additionally, if the caller is delegated to an operator, the new slashing factor for the given `(staker, operator, strategy)` determines how many shares are awarded to the operator (and how the staker's deposit scaling factor is updated) (See [Slashing Factors and Scaling Shares](#slashing-factors-and-scaling-shares)).

+**Note:** if the staker (i) receives the withdrawal as shares, (ii) has `MAX_STAKER_STRATEGY_LIST_LENGTH` unique deposit strategies in the `StrategyManager`, and (iii) is withdrawing to a `StrategyManager` strategy in which they do not currently have shares, this will revert.
+The staker cannot withdraw such that their `stakerStrategyList` length exceeds the maximum; this withdrawal will have to be completed as tokens instead.

+**Note:** if the staker receives a `beaconChainETHStrategy` withdrawal as tokens, the staker's `EigenPod` MUST have sufficient `withdrawableExecutionLayerGwei` to honor the withdrawal.

 *Effects*:
 * The hash of the `Withdrawal` is removed from the pending withdrawals